dotnet/docs/docs/core/tutorials/using-on-macos.md

 ## Prerequisites

-Before starting, you'll need to install the [.NET Core SDK](https://www.microsoft.com/net/core), currently in a preview release.
+Before starting, you'll need to install the [.NET Core SDK](https://www.microsoft.com/net/core), currently in RC4 pre-release.
 The .NET Core SDK includes the latest release of the .NET Core framework and runtime.

 You'll also need to install [Visual Studio Code](http://code.visualstudio.com).